Python Break, Continue and Pass Statements in Loops

 Outer loop: 4, Inner loop: b

 Notice that the inner loop stops a ‘b’ without printing ‘c’ and ‘d’.
 The outer loop however prints all its elements.
-This is how the break statement works in nested loops.
+This is how the Python Break statement works in nested loops.
 Now, we move on to the continue statement

 The continue statement in Python